AndresFernandezBuron/AndresFernandezBuron/README.md

 - Schodringer's cat only is alive if you don't open the box.

+- There are people who say that we live in a simulation.
+But they are only simulated intelligences.

 - What I hate about the truth, is that often people love lies.

 - I no longer trust in the creator, cause perfection wouldn't have created stupidity and stupid evil.